Explains how it is possible that everyone observes the same speed of light, even if they are moving towards or opposite to the light!!!

-This was observed in in the michelson-Morley experiment which uses the movement of the Earth to try and detect differences in the speed of light.
+This was first best observed by the Michelson-Morley experiment, which uses the movement of the Earth at different times of the year to try and detect differences in the speed of light.

 This leads leads to the following conclusions: